Thinking about living in Munich as an expat? With our tips and tricks, you'll be well prepared for your new life in the Bavarian capital.

 If a language certificate is to be acquired, it should be noted that in some cases authorities only accept certificates from certain providers.
 It is therefore advisable to obtain information from the relevant authority in advance.
 The most important and most recognized certificates include those of the Goethe-Institut and the TestDaF certificate.

-A word of caution: even if you have a good knowledge of German, you may initially be a little frustrated, as the Bavarian dialect is often difficult to understand even with a good knowledge of Standard German.
+A word of caution: even if you have a good grasp of German, you may initially be a little frustrated, as the Bavarian dialect is often difficult to understand even with a good knowledge of Standard German.
 That's why it can't hurt to add a few Bavarian phrases to your vocabulary: Servus (hello, goodbye), Pfiat di (goodbye), Griaß di (good day), Obacht (be careful!), Bassd scho (all's well!), Pack ma's (let's go) or Schleich di (get out of the way!).

 Mobility